 You’re ready to take action on your strategy.

+So now you know the basics of strategic peacebuilding and are ready to put it into action.
 What I hope we’ve achieved here is not only that you have a good strategy, but that you feel confident in your ability to make real, lasting change on whatever issue you care deeply about, and that you go out and make that change.
 You’ll know that you’re not wasting your money or time, and you can be content to know that what you’re doing is making a difference.
 You’ll be able to explain clearly how your actions translate to tangible change.
 You’ll be more creative in your approaches to make change, and this will advance your cause.

 On top of all this, you will have learned something new: the skill of strategic peacebuilding.
 You’ll be able to replicate this strategic peacebuilding process in the future to develop other strategies for change, and you can support others to do the same.